gibarto/UCI-HAR/CodeBook.md

 * * *

 For the purposes of this project, variables are only used relating to the mean and standard deviation.
+The activity correspondences from the "Y" files are:
 <pre>
 |row|Y|cleanTable
 |1  |1|WALKING